 - a.
 In the Candidate's Biodata form, candidates are required to list their expectations from the project and planned postproject actions/activities.
 This is a tentative list, which participants are free to revise or replace after attending the project (as in item b below). - b.
 All participants are required to develop and submit final follow-up action plans within 10 working days of project completion, in the format to be provided by the APO Secretariat later. - c.
 All participants are required to submit reports on the follow-up actions taken within six months (or a period specified for a particular project) of project completion. - d.
 The reports on follow-up actions are separate from the trip reports participants usually submit to their organizations/NPOs immediately after returning from project venues.
 The report format will be provided before project completion.

 6. Financial Arrangements

 6-1.
 Airfare

-The APO will meet the cost of round-trip economy-class international airfare between the international airport nearest to the participants' place of work and Tokyo, Japan.
+Participants or participating countries will bear the cost of round-trip economy-class international airfare between the international airport nearest to the participants' place of work and San Francisco International Airport (SFO), USA.